swyddfa/esbonio/docs/usage/reference/configuration.rst

    :type: boolean

    If ``True``, the server will send messages to the client as :lsp:`window/logMessage` notifications

+.. esbonio:config:: esbonio.logging.enabledMethods
+   :scope: global
+   :type: string[]

+   Only log messages for the given list of LSP method names will be emitted.
+   If not given, the following list of method names will be used by default

+   - ``initialize``
+   - ``initialized``
+   - ``textDocument/didOpen``
+   - ``workspace/didChangeConfiguration``

+   **Note:** This only applies to log messages emitted from the ``esbonio`` logger, or any of its child loggers.

 .. esbonio:config:: esbonio.logging.config
    :scope: global